slarmoo/.github/profile/simon/simonReact/simonReact.md

 ### Navigating routes

 We then we replace the `a` elements with the router's `NavLink` component.
 The anchor element's `href` attribute is replaced with the router's `to` attribute.
-The NavLink component prevents the browser's default navigation functionality and instead handles it by replacing the currently display component.
+The `NavLink` component prevents the browser's default navigation functionality and instead handles it by replacing the currently displayed component.

 ```jsx
 <a className="nav-link" href="play.html">Play</a>